lithnet/access-manager-docs/help-and-support/powershell-help/Set-AmsHostConfig.md

 ## SYNTAX

 ```
-Set-AmsHostConfig [-AgentAccessEnabled <Boolean>] [-WebAppEnabled <Boolean>] [-ExternalHostname <String>]
+Set-AmsHostConfig [-ApiEnabled <Boolean>] [-WebAppEnabled <Boolean>] [-ExternalHostname <String>]
  [-LogPath <String>] [-ConfigPath <String>] [-ConnectionString <String>] [-SkipConnectionStringValidation]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet allows you to specify settings that apply to the specific host where the cmdlet is run.
 These settings are not shared between hosts in a farm, and must be set on each individual AMS server where appropriate.

 Note, you must restart the service after making changes with this cmdlet for those changes to take effect.